Installing

 Exposed Services

-IBM Connect:Direct for Unix services for API and file transfer can be accessed using LoadBalancer or external IP and mapped API and FT port.
-If external LoadBalancer is not present then refer to Master node IP for communication.
+IBM Connect:Direct Web Services for Admin and User Functions can be accessed using LoadBalancer or external IP and mapped server port.
+If external LoadBalancer is not present, then refer to Master node IP for communication.

-Note: NodePort service type is not recommended.
-It exposes additional security concerns and is hard to manage from both an application and networking infrastructure perspective.
+Note: The NodePort service type is not recommended due to additional security concerns and complexities in management, both from an application and networking infrastructure standpoint.

 DIME and DARE Security Considerations